iiasa/ece-docs/scenario-databases.rst

 Access and permission management
 --------------------------------

-There are public and project-internal (private) databases.
-Access to project-internal instances is managed via the `Scenario Services Manager`_.
+There are public and project-internal (private) database instances or **platforms**.
+Access to project-internal platforms is managed via the `Scenario Services Manager`_.
 To participate in a project, please create an account and send the username to the project managers by email.